ALEHACKsp/LOLmenu/README.md

 # KNOWN BUGS
 **WHEN SELECTING YOUR TOGGLE-KEY SOMETHING COMES UP SAYING "ENTER CHAR TO COPY UP TO: "**
-- It's safe to ignore this, press any key to get rid of it and continue to enter your selection.
+- It's safe to ignore this; press any key to get rid of it and continue to enter your selection.
-- Don't really know what causes this.
+- I don't know what causes this.
 If you see something feel free to let me know in the forum :)

 # ENJOY :D